Northeast Consortium → The Choice Process → Choice Process in Detail

 Choice Process in Detail

 A Lottery Snapshot: The Choice process is a lottery school assignment process that considers students’ choice ranking, base area school, sibling link, school capacity, and socioeconomic status.
 Students are guaranteed their base school only when ranked first on the initial Choice form, or if it is marked second and their first choice is not available.
-For all students not requesting their base area school or the same school as their older sibling,* school assignments are based on a combination of the aforementioned factors, and is not soley controlled by available space and the student’s preferred choice.
+For all students not requesting their base area school or the same school as their older sibling,* school assignments are based on a combination of the aforementioned factors, and is not solely controlled by available space and the student’s preferred choice.
 Every effort is made to assign students to their first choice, however, students may be assigned to subsequent choices.
+All NEC students are subject to the school assignment lottery process except in some cases of students in special education or ESOL programs.

 * The older sibling must be attending the requested school, in the comprehensive program, the following school year.